Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences: Introduction

-A traditional way of reconstructing points is to fit point correspondences to the multiview variety $\mathcal{M}_\mathcal{C}$ by minimizing the square sum of reprojection errors.
-We present different approaches to reconstructing data of type (L1) using the anchored multiview varieties that preserve the incidence relations, that are also based on minimizing reprojection errors and that, therefore, are projectively invariant.
-In particular, for $m=2$ views, our implementation is notably faster than the traditional triangulation of points, while the accuracy is comparable.
+Another contribution of our work is the numerical simulations for the triangulation of points contained in a line using the anchored multiview varieties.
+We present different approaches to triangulating data of type (L1) that differ from the traditional method of fitting point correspondences to the multiview variety $\mathcal{M}_\mathcal{C}$.
+For~$m=2$ views, our implementation is notably faster than the traditional triangulation of points described above, while the accuracy is comparable.
 For $m=3$ views we get both higher accuracy and faster speed by using $\mathcal{L}_\mathcal{C}$, compared to usual point triangulation.
 All of our proposed methods outperform the traditional approaches in terms of run-time and give a comparably accurate result.
-In application, special software and hardware are used for triangulation, but based on our experiments, we believe that they could be implemented with good results even in practice.
+In practice, special software and hardware are used for triangulation, and based on our experiments, we believe that these approaches could be implemented efficiently with good results.